Skip Navigation

 Roberta Magnusson

-Professor Magnusson is the author of Water Technology in the Middle Ages: Cities, Monasteries, and Waterworks after the Roman Empire that draws on insights from environmental, technological, legal, social, and cultural history and makes use of French, German, Italian, and Latin sources.
-She is currently completing a project on infrastructure sustainability and urban resilience in medieval England, c.1200-1600.
-This examines how towns not only built but maintained public works (such as bridges, city walls, streets, water systems, and port facilities) in a time of climatic, demographic, economic, religious, and technological change.
+Professor Magnusson is the author of Water Technology in the Middle Ages: Cities, Monasteries, and Waterworks after the Roman Empire, a book that draws on insights from archaeology alongside environmental, technological, legal, social, and cultural history, and that makes use of French, German, Italian, and Latin sources.
+Her most recent book is Urban Infrastructure in Medieval England: Sustainability and Resilience, a comprehensive study of how medieval towns built, financed, and sustained their defenses, bridges, streets, water systems, and harbors from the thirteenth through sixteenth centuries, a period of profound climatic, demographic, economic, religious, and technological change.
 Professor Magnusson is an award-winning instructor who has received The Regents Award for Superior Teaching and has served as the History Department's Director of Undergraduate Studies.
-She regularly offers courses on medieval history including a popular course on the Crusades, Medieval Women, and Medieval Italy.
+She regularly offers courses on medieval history including popular courses on the Crusades, Medieval Women, and Medieval Italy.
 She received her Ph.D. from the University of California, Berkeley.

 Editor.
 Volume 2: The Medieval Period (600-1450) for the forthcoming series A Cultural History of Technology.
 Bloomsbury.